nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

    possible to have more than the requested maximum of 100 sequences after filtering.

-This is automatically enabled.
-To force the command to exit with an error in these situations, use ``--no-probabilistic-sampling``.
+This is automatically enabled. ``--no-probabilistic-sampling`` can be used with uniform sampling to force the command to exit with an error in these situations.
+It is always be enabled for weighted sampling.

 Undersampling
 `````````````